-For use with the P35G dishes (Corning 35 mm dishes): Culture dish heaters (part#: DH-35), microscope stage adapters (part#: SA-microscope type), heater controller (part#: TC324-B), and connecter cable (part#: CC-28) are available from Warner Instrument Corporation.
-Information is available on line at: http://www.warneronline.com/products.cfm
+For use with the P35G dishes (Corning 35 mm dishes): Culture dish heaters (part#: DH-35), microscope stage adapters (part#: SA-microscope type), heater controller (part#: TC324-B), and connector cable (part#: CC-28) are available from Warner Instrument Corporation.
+Information is available online at: https://www.warneronline.com/

 Visualization of the grid: The grid should be readily observable using a 10X brightfield objective.
 After you locate the cell of interest, you can switch to a higher magnification or fluorescence objective.
 However, the grid will not be observable using higher power or fluorescence objectives.